Metadata Update Frequency: Compare to Your Category!

 Find out which metadata competitors update the most

-Here, we selected the app Expedia and compared it to 2 other booking apps (Hotels.com & Agoda).
+Here, we chose the app Expedia and compared it to 2 other booking apps (Hotels.com & Agoda).
 As we can see, we can directly pinpoint which app is implementing a different strategy.
 Indeed, Expedia is putting more effort into updating its feature graphic and videos, while Agoda is more focused on changing its long description and Hotels.com, its screenshots.

 Three different strategies are displayed here.
 If we click on the metadata history, we can then see exactly what changes were made by Hotels.com & Agoda.

-Here, for instance, we can see that Hotels.com is regularly changing its screenshots by A/B testing small details of the picture such as the phone screen or the slogan.
+Here, for instance, we can see that Hotels.com regularly changed its screenshots by A/B testing small details of the picture such as the phone screen or the slogan.
 On average, Hotels.com changes or A/B tests its screenshots every month; as a result, you can see the last versions they updated for each month and learn what worked for them and what did not.

 Spy on competitors’ seasonal update strategies